-Jason Reinstedler, (far right in the photo) a student in computer network technology at Diablo Valley College, recently won the US Cyber Challenge’s National Cyber Challenge.
+Jason Reinstedler, a student in computer network technology at Diablo Valley College, recently won the US Cyber Challenge’s National Cyber Challenge.

 “To put that in context,” said Doug Spindler, CNT professor at DVC, “it’s like winning the Super Bowl or the World Series of cyber security competitions.”